Boussau/boussau.github.io/index.md

 ### About

-This is Bastien Boussau's website.

 I am a [CNRS](http://www.cnrs.fr/) researcher in Lyon, in the [Laboratoire de Biométrie et Biologie Evolutive](https://lbbe.univ-lyon1.fr/?lang=en).

-My research revolves around two research fields, in which I develop efficient statistical methods.
--   Evolutionary genomics: how do genomes and genes evolve?
+My research focuses on evolutionary genomics: how do genomes and genes evolve?
--   Data analysis in the Anthropocene: how climate change and other anthropogenic changes affect biological systems?
+In particular, I focus on two main areas:
+- the reconstruction of phylogenetic trees.
+This can involve gene tree-species tree models, or just reconstructing trees from sequence alignments
+- associations between genomes and phenotypes.
+In a comparative framework, across species, I'm interested in finding areas of the genome that underlie differences among species.

+To investigate these two questions, I develop probabilistic models and statistical inference methods.
+These can rely on Maximum Likelihood, Bayesian inference, or deep learning.

+Taxa of interest include Bacteria, Archaea, green plants, mammals or birds.
+I'm not very picky.